incident-io/terraform-provider-incident/docs/resources/custom_field.md

 - `description` (String) Description of the custom field
 - `field_type` (String) Type of custom field
 - `name` (String) Human readable name for the custom field
-- `required` (String) When this custom field must be set during the incident lifecycle.
-- `show_before_closure` (Boolean) Whether a custom field should be shown in the incident close modal.
-If this custom field is required before closure, but no value has been set for it, the field will be shown in the closure modal whatever the value of this setting.
-- `show_before_creation` (Boolean) Whether a custom field should be shown in the incident creation modal.
-This must be true if the field is always required.
-- `show_before_update` (Boolean) Whether a custom field should be shown in the incident update modal.
-- `show_in_announcement_post` (Boolean) Whether a custom field should be shown in the list of fields as part of the announcement post when set.

 ### Read-Only